 Notice that your eye runs rapidly down the column to the bottom-line, which in this case is an intentional - through rare - zero.
 Because it is a convention, you may not notice that all the numbers are a summary of the entire year, which can leave you clueless about what happened on a daily, weekly, monthly, or even quarterly basis.
-This budget can indicate whether you have money or don't, but it does not allow you to see the relationship between money and time.
-The essence of cash flow, which your banker needs to see, is how money ebbs and flows through your organization in relation to time.
+This budget can indicate whether you have money or don't, but it does not allow you to see the relationship between money and time that is the essence of cash flow.
+Unlike foundation officers, your banker needs to see a cash flow budget that shows how money ebbs and flows through your organization in relation to time.